Windows Phone 8.1: Web

 Windows Phone 8.1 uses a mobile version of Internet Explorer 11 as the default web browser.
 IE11 carries over many of its desktop counterpart's improvements, which include support for WebGL, normal mapping, InPrivate mode, Reading mode, and the ability to swipe left or right to navigate to a previous webpage and back.
-The updated browser also includes a new HTML5 video web player with support for inline playback and closed captions, Windows 8-style website live tiles, and the ability to save passwords.
+The updated browser also includes a new HTML video web player with support for inline playback and closed captions, Windows 8-style website live tiles, and the ability to save passwords.
 Furthermore, users can now open an unlimited number of tabs, instead of the previous maximum of 6.

 If a user is logged in with their Microsoft account on both their Windows 8.1 device and Windows Phone, their tabs on IE11 will now sync automatically.

 Apps and Windows Phone Store

 App framework

 Apps for Windows Phone 8.1 can now be created using the same application model as Windows Store apps for Windows 8.1, based on the Windows Runtime, and the file extension for WP apps is now ".appx" (which is used for Windows Store apps), instead of Windows Phone's traditional ".xap" file format.
 Applications built for WP8.1 can invoke semantic zoom, as well as access to single sign-on with a Microsoft account.
 The Windows Phone Store now also updates apps automatically.
 The store can be manually checked for updates available for applications on a device.
 It also adds the option to update applications when on Wi-Fi only.

-App developers will be able to develop apps using C# / Visual Basic.NET (.NET), C++ (CX) or HTML5/JavaScript, like for Windows 8.
+App developers will be able to develop apps using C# / Visual Basic.NET (.NET), C++ (CX) or HTML with JavaScript, like for Windows 8.

 Developers will also be able to build "universal apps" for both Windows Phone 8.1 and Windows 8 that share almost all code, except for that specific to the platform, such as user interface and phone APIs.

 Any universal apps that have been installed on Windows 8.1 will automatically appear in the user's "My Apps" section on Windows Phone 8.1.

 Apps built for Windows Phone 8 and Windows Phone 7 automatically run on Windows Phone 8.1, but apps built for Windows Phone 8.1 will not run on any previous version of Windows Phone.